 I’m a big fan of Snazaroo face paints, which are non-toxic, washable, paraben- and fragrance-free, and made for sensitive skin.
-You can order that brand on Amazon, but with Halloween just a few days away, you might want to just take a trip to your local craft store to pick up some face paints that are super safe for kids and easy to wash off.
-Also, while you’re there, grab some cheap brush packs, sponges, and cosmetic (not craft!) glitter because, why not?
+Order if you have time, or just take a trip to your local craft store to pick up some face paints that are super safe for kids and easy to wash off.

 Once you’ve got your supplies in hand, you need to come up with a look.
 The second rule of Face Paint Club is to find a great tutorial and copy it.
 Because, like we said, quick and easy.
 Here are 7 of our favorite face paint tutorials for kids this Halloween.